 How to Apply Heading 2

-For sub-sections, you’ll want to use Heading 2.
+For sub-sections, use Heading 2.

 - Like above, click on the text where you want to apply the heading.